 Shri Hardeep Singh Puri is an Indian Politician, Former Diplomat and Author.
-He was inducted into the Council of Ministers in September 2017 and was appointed as the Minister of State with Independent Charge for Housing and Urban Affairs.
-He was also appointed as the Minister of State with Independent Charge for Civil Aviation, and the Minister of State for Commerce and Industry in May 2019.
-Currently, Shri Hardeep S Puri holds portfolios of the Housing and Urban Affairs, and Petroleum and Natural Gas.
+He was inducted into the Council of Ministers as Minister of State (Independent Charge) for Housing and Urban Affairs in Sep 2017.
+He was given additional charge of Minister of State (Independent Charge) for Civil Aviation and the Minister of State for Commerce and Industry in May 2019.
+He was sworn in as Union Minister in July 2021 and currently, he is the Minister of Housing and Urban Affairs & Petroleum and Natural Gas.
 A 1974-batch Indian Foreign Service officer, he served as the Permanent Representative of India to the United Nations in Geneva and New York and served additionally in Tokyo and Colombo.

-Born at Daryaganj in Delhi (India) on 15 February 1952 to a family of refugees, Shri Hardeep Singh Puri’s father Sardar Bhagat Singh Puri Ji and Mother Sardarni Kundan Puri Ji had to initially live in a refugee camp and start from nothing.
+Born in Daryaganj, Delhi (India) on 15 February 1952 to a family of refugees, Shri Hardeep Singh Puri’s father Sardar Bhagat Singh Puri Ji and Mother Sardarni Kundan Puri Ji had to initially live in a refugee camp and start from scratch.
 Despite facing personal difficulties in those tumultuous times, his parents always accorded great importance to education which is why they assured that their kids receive a good education.